Argent77/A7-add_kit_ex/a7-add_kit_ex/readme-add_kit_ex.txt

 Changelog
 ~~~~~~~~~

+v0.5.1:
+- Fixed Sorcerer kits not always initializing all kit-related tables

 v0.5.0:
 - Added an option to prettify modified 2da tables
 - Added a solution for multiclass kits to allow ability names with more than 7 characters